-- What would it take to end California’s drought?, by Faith Kearns and Doug Parker (published at The Conversation and Newsweek)
+- What would it take to end California’s drought?, by Faith Kearns and Doug Parker (published at The Conversation and Newsweek 2015)

 - California’s water paradox: why enough will never be enough, by Doug Parker and Faith Kearns (published at The Conversation, Newsweek, and California Journal of Politics and Policy 2015)

 - Institute director Doug Parker is a member of the California Climate Change Consortium, which issued the report, Climate Change Consortium for Specialty Crops - Impacts and Strategies for Resilience (pdf).